elunna/nerfhack-changelog/README.md

 * Use NERFHACKOPTIONS instead of NETHACKOPTIONS so it does't clash with NetHack.
 * Added a "Rabid" status for when the player is rabid
 * Added a "Phasing" status for hwen the player is phasing
+* Don't livelog events in explore mode

 #### Farlook enhancements
 * We are able to see more monster conditions on farlook (Evil/Splice/xnh)
-  * You can ascertain monsters that are berserking, rabid, spell-beings.
+  * You can ascertain monsters that are berserking, rabid, and/or spell-beings which appear as "sparkling".
 * Farlook also shows amulets and rings monsters are wearing
 * We are able to see what weapon a monster is wielding from farlook (Evil)
 * We are able to see roughly how much armor a monster is wearing on farlook (Evil)